pal1000/mesa-dist-win/buildscript/readme.md

 - Flex and bison: .\flexbison;
 - LLVM source code: .\llvm;
 - Mesa source code: .\mesa;
-- S3 texture compression library .\dxtn
+- S3 texture compression library .\dxtn;
-- Mingw-w64 i686 and x86_64, Visual Studio: default installation folder
+- Mingw-w64 i686 and x86_64, Visual Studio: default installation folder.

 This way the script would be able to set PATH variable correctly and you'll no longer need to set anything from this point forward.